The 4 Best Cycling Radars (and the Ones to Avoid): Enhance Your Safety on the Roads!

 • IPX7

 RCT715 can record 1080p footage so that you will have proof in case of an accident.
 However, the footage quality is bad in low-light conditions.
-So, you may struggle to read the license plates of cars.
+So, you may struggle to read the car license plates.

 Read my Garmin Varia RCT715 review for more in-depth info or this comparison of Varia RCT715 vs. RTL515.